numfocus/DISCOVER-Cookbook/DISCOVER/intro.md

 **We encourage you to do as much as you can manage**, on the understanding that implementing a few well-supported and fully realized suggestions is preferable to implementing many suggestions that are poorly-supported or incomplete.

 To facilitate ease of use, we have highlighted suggestions that are relatively **easy to implement** and which have a **strong positive impact**.
-These are &quot;low-hanging fruit&quot; and marked with a red apple emoji: 🍎.
+These are "low-hanging fruit" and marked with a red apple emoji: 🍎.

-We also encourage you to do **at least one thing** in the &quot;High Impact, High Effort&quot; quadrant.
+We also encourage you to do **at least one thing** in the "High Impact, High Effort" quadrant.
 These are marked with a green checkmark: ✅.
 |                           | **Low Effort**      | **High Effort**     |
 |---------------------------|---------------------|---------------------|
 | **High Impact**           | 🍎 Quick Wins       | ✅ Do These          |